-Group therapy and peer support groups for trauma-related addiction treatment can help patients build a strong support system of like-minded peers who may be experiencing similar obstacles throughout their own recovery journey.
-Oftentimes patients suffering from trauma and substance abuse feel isolated from their friends, families and loved ones who do not understand what they may be facing throughout their recovery.
+Group therapy and peer support groups for trauma-related addiction treatment have proven to be significantly beneficial to recovery.
+They can help patients build a strong support system of like-minded peers experiencing similar obstacles throughout their own recovery journey.
+Patients suffering from trauma and substance abuse feel isolated from their friends, families and loved ones.
+Oftentimes they do not understand the intricacies of addiction and what clients may be facing throughout their recovery.

-Group therapy sessions are helpful for patients to receive feedback, offer insight and encouragement and ultimately help hold each other accountable for their recovery.
-Peer support groups such as Anxiety Anonymous and Daily Strength work in a similar process, in which patients feel a part of a community working together toward healing and recovery.
+Group therapy sessions are helpful for patients to receive feedback, offer insight and encouragement.
+Group members help hold each other accountable for their recovery.
+Peer support groups such as Anxiety Anonymous and Daily Strength work in a similar process.
+It allows patients to feel a part of a community working together toward healing and recovery.

 Mindfulness techniques, Meditation, and other Holistic Practices

 In a more holistic approach to trauma-related addiction treatment, practicing mindfulness and meditation can be effective in helping patients recover.
 Meditation helps create self-awareness that there is space between our thoughts and emotions.
-The negative feelings we have associated with our trauma and substance abuse don’t define us and it is possible to separate from those destructive emotions.
+The negative feelings we have associated with our trauma and substance abuse doesn’t define us.
+It is possible to separate from those destructive emotions.

-At Hotel California by The Sea, we offer gender-specific treatment programs for men in two separate age groups: young adult men and mature men over 30.
-Each of these programs is targeted to the needs of the participants and the unique challenges they face in trauma-related addiction.
-Individual therapies such as CBT and EMDR as well as group therapy sessions are especially helpful in helping individuals understand their addictions and heal.
+At Hotel California by The Sea, we offer gender specific treatment programs for men in two separate age groups.
+Each of these programs target the needs of the participants and the unique challenges they face in trauma addiction treatment.
+Therapies such as CBT, EMDR therapy and group therapy are especially helpful in helping individuals understand their addictions and heal.

-Men are surrounded by a safe and structured environment and are more open to listening and understanding their co-occurring mental health disorders and how it affects their addiction.
-In our trauma-related addiction treatments, clinical rehab professionals, who include physicians, psychiatrists and case managers, will work with patients to address their gender-specific needs to help them achieve their goals for sobriety and life free from addiction.
+In male specific programs, men are surrounded by a safe and structured environment.
+In this setting, they are more open to understanding their co-occurring mental health disorders and how it affects their addiction.
+In our trauma related addiction treatments, physicians, psychiatrists and case managers, will work with patients to address their gender specific needs.
+Together with the patient, they will identify recovery goals and how to achieve them.

 PTSD Addiction treatment developed uniquely for Females

-We offer various cognitive and behavioral therapies such as CBT, DBT and EMDR to help our female patients understand their underlying trauma and how it affects their drug and alcohol addiction.
-Females will learn effective coping techniques to help them through emotional, stressful and triggering events and thoughts related to their trauma and ultimately their addiction.
-The levels of care for female patients in treatment for trauma-related addiction include medical detox, residential treatment programs, PHP, IOP and followed by various aftercare services.
+The levels of care for trauma-related addiction treatment include medical detox, residential treatment programs, PHP, IOP and various aftercare services.
 Our PTSD and addiction program aims to help patients maintain a high quality of life free from substance abuse.

 Get Help at our PTSD and Addiction Treatment Centers